louisdiep/2025-recruitment-technical-assessment/frontend/README.md

 > **YOU DO NOT NEED TO COMPLETE ALL PARTS.**
 > Complete the parts that you think best reflect your skills (feel free to do any order).

+# Welcome!
+- Thanks for checking out my technical assessment!
+I've implemented the main task using HTML, CSS and Javascript :)

 ## Overview and Expectations

 - You will be given an image of a website. **Your goal is to recreate this image as a page**.